Cars

 at Belle Vue, second at

 Aycliffe.
-In the next one Alan is receiving attention from Mike Lewis #9, and
+In the next one Alan is receiving some attention from Mike Lewis #9, and

 if you look closely, Lewis is really trying hard to turn the nose of